SadiqHash/SadiqHash/README.md

 ---

-> “From arewa to the world, through code, dream big, build big, talk less, code more.” ✊
+> “From arewa to the world, through code, dream big, build big, talk less, code more, the system runs on code, i run on purpose.”✊